cargo-bins/cargo-binstall/README.md

     and often putting together actual _packages_ is overkill.
 - Why use the cargo manifest?
   - Crates already have these, and they already contain a significant portion of the required information.
-    Also there's this great and woefully underused (imo) `[package.metadata]` field.
+    Also, there's this great and woefully underused (IMO) `[package.metadata]` field.
 - Is this secure?
   - Yes and also no?
-We're not (yet? [#1](https://github.com/cargo-bins/cargo-binstall/issues/1)) doing anything to verify the CI binaries are produced by the right person / organisation.
+We're not (yet? [#1](https://github.com/cargo-bins/cargo-binstall/issues/1)) doing anything to verify the CI binaries are produced by the right person/organization.
     However, we're pulling data from crates.io and the cargo manifest, both of which are _already_ trusted entities, and this is functionally a replacement for `curl ... | bash` or `wget`-ing the same files, so, things can be improved but it's also fairly moot
 - What do the error codes mean?